 Options For Those Without Affordable Coverage

 If an employer offers a plan to a family member, that person could find themselves paying more than 8% of household income for a plan (granting them an exemption from the fee), but less than 9.5% (exempting them from marketplace cost assistance due to the employer-sponsored coverage being “affordable”).
-For this person they will either have to take the “technically affordable” employer based coverage, shop for private plan without cost assistance, see if they qualify for a catastrophic marketplace plan, or go without insurance and use their exemption.
+For this person, they will either have to take the “technically affordable” employer-based coverage, shop for a private plan without cost assistance, see if they qualify for a catastrophic marketplace plan, or go without insurance and use their exemption.

 The big problem with all of this is that while being exempt from the fee is attractive, being barred from cost assistance due to a family member holding down a job just seems out-right unfair.

 What Forms You Need to Apply For Exemptions for Employer-Based Coverage